Non Discrimination Policy

 Italiano (Italian) Tiếng Việt (Vietnamese)

-Bergen Regional Medical Center, L.P.’s Commitment to Promoting Equitable and Inclusive Care for Lesbian, Gay, Bisexual, Transgender, and Queer and/or Questioning Patients and Their Families
+New Bridge Medical Center’s Commitment to Promoting Equitable and Inclusive Care for Lesbian, Gay, Bisexual, Transgender, and Queer and/or Questioning Patients and Their Families

-Bergen Regional Medical Center, L.P. is dedicated to providing respectful, compassionate care that meets the unique health care needs of lesbian, gay, bisexual, transgender, and queer and/or questioning (LGBTQ) patients and their families.
+New Bridge Medical Center is dedicated to providing respectful, compassionate care that meets the unique health care needs of lesbian, gay, bisexual, transgender, and queer and/or questioning (LGBTQ) patients and their families.

 Equal Visitation and Non-Discrimination